top of page

 Joy Ride - E-ticket

-It’s the best day ever and Ferris, Cameron, and Sloan are busy living it up downtown…but there’s just one problem: they need to get Cameron’s Ferrari back home before his dad notices it’s gone, so Ferris recruits us to take the car back home for him, and of course he’ll understand if we have a little fun with it first.
-What starts out as a lively joyride downtown quickly becomes a high-speed chase as we swerve to avoid the parade, outrun the police, and beat Mr. Frye home.
-The finale comes crashing down – literally – as we squeal into the garage and accidentally burst through the back wall, plummeting down an unexpected drop in a heart-stopping end to our amazing adventure.
+It’s the best day ever and Ferris, Cameron, and Sloan are busy living it up downtown…but there’s just one problem: they need to get Cameron’s Ferrari back home before his dad notices it’s gone.
+So Ferris recruits guests to take the car back home for him, and of course, he’ll understand if they have a little fun with it first.
+What starts out as a lively joyride downtown quickly becomes a high-speed chase as they swerve to avoid the parade, outrun the police, and beat Mr. Frye home.
+The finale comes crashing down – literally – as guests squeal into the garage and accidentally burst through the back wall, plummeting down an unexpected drop in a heart-stopping end to the amazing adventure.

 Save Ferris Pop-Up Shop - Exit Retail

 The community has banded together to save their favorite ailing youth!
 A small pop-up shop has been erected downtown to raise money with Ferris Bueller-themed merchandise…all proceeds go to save Ferris!
-We can browse through mugs and t-shirts, and even replicas of some of Ferris’ favorite clothes to show our support!
+Guests can browse through mugs and t-shirts, and even replicas of some of Ferris’ favorite clothes to show their support!

 bottom of page